jaillet/MixedQuadTree/doc/Rapport.md

 # Comparaisons de consommation mémoire

-## Script pour l'analyse mémoire
+## Script for memory analysis

-Programme `script/memory_usage.sh [N]`
+Program `script/memory_usage.sh [N]`

-Utilise valgrind.

-Lance N fois le programme `mesher_roi` sur a.poly avec l'option -s i (i allant de 1 à N).
-Sauvegarde le résutat dans `build/memory_usage_mesher_roi_N_DATE`.
-Les fichiers massif.out.*.i correspondent aux résultats détaillés de l'analyse mémoire avec i niveaux de raffinement.
-Le fichier memory_usage contient le pic de mémoire utilisée pour chaque niveaux de raffinement.
+Uses valgrind

+Execute N times the program `mesher_roi` with a.poly as input, and option -s i (with i from 1 to N) Save the result in `build/memory_usage_mesher_roi_N_DATE` Files massif.out.\*.i are the detailed results of the memory analysis, i is the level of refinement.
+The file memory_usage contains the peak memory usage for each level of refinement.

-## Passage de list à deque
+## Use of deque instead of list

-Comparaison entre vector / list / deque : https://baptiste-wicht.com/posts/2012/12/cpp-benchmark-vector-list-deque.html
+Comparison between vector / list / deque : https://baptiste-wicht.com/posts/2012/12/cpp-benchmark-vector-list-deque.html

-Utilisation mémoire légèrement plus importante.
+Deque uses slightly more memory.

-## Utilisation mémoire avec list
+## Memory usage with list

 Command : mesher_roi -p ../data/a.poly -s N